DiddiLeija/DiddiLeija.github.io/articles/article-04.md

 `mypy`, `isort`... and others), but we don't want to run their commands, one by one... that's boring!

 Here is where `nox` enters.
 It is a Python tool to automate tests and linters.
-On this article, I would like to talk about this great package, and how to set it up.
+Personally, I really like it to run tests on personal projects.
+On this article, I would like to talk about this package, and how to set it up and run it.
 So let's begin.

 ## Introducing `nox`